Lukas0276/BMPEdit/README.md

 # BMPEdit
 Image editing program for bmp files.
-Editing with a custom made C-Programm.
+Editing did with a custom made C-Programm.
 Graphical user interface did with C# (WFA).

 You can either use the program with the graphical user interface or just the console application.